How To Write a Disaster Management Project Page-wise?

 Chapter 3: Methodology (2-3 pages)

 Disaster management projects play a crucial role in ensuring the safety and well-being of communities in the face of natural disasters.
-In order to effectively implement these projects, a solid methodology must be in place, encompassing both qualitative and quantitative research methods, as well as efficient data collection techniques.
+To effectively implement these projects, a solid methodology must be in place, encompassing both qualitative and quantitative research methods, as well as efficient data collection techniques.
 In this blog post, we will explore the various methodologies involved in disaster management projects, with a focus on their application in a school geography activity.

 Methodology and Approach